-The balance of the holiday cost (if paid in part) must be received by us no later than 6 weeks before the start of the holdiay / activity.
+The balance of the holiday cost (if paid in part) must be received by us no later than 6 weeks before the start of the holiday / activity.
 Reminders may be sent but this is not to be relied upon and it is you that is responsible for ensuring payments are made on time.
 If we do not receive all payments due (including any surcharge where applicable) in full and on time, we are entitled to assume that you wish to cancel your booking.
 In this case, we will be entitled to keep your deposit.
 If we do not cancel straight away because you have promised to make payment, you must pay the cancellation charges shown in clause 7 depending on the date we reasonably treat your booking as cancelled.

-A binding contract between us comes into existence when we send our confirmation invoice to you.
+A binding contract between us comes into existence when we send our Booking Confirmation to you.
 We both agree that English Law (and no other) will apply to your contract and to any dispute, claim or other matter of any description which arises between us (except as set out below).
 We both also agree that any dispute, claim or other matter of any description (and whether or not involving any personal injury) which arises between us must be dealt with by the Courts of England and Wales only unless, in the case of Court proceedings, you live in Scotland or Northern Ireland.
 In this case, proceedings must either be brought in the Courts of your home country or those of England and Wales.
 If proceedings are brought in Scotland or Northern Ireland, you may choose to have your contract and any dispute, claim or other matter of any description which arises between us governed by the law of Scotland/Northern Ireland as applicable (but if you do not so choose, English law will apply).

 Please note, changes and errors occasionally occur.
 We reserve the right to make changes to and correct errors in advertised prices at any time before your holiday is confirmed.